Calibrating Class Weights with Multi-Modal Information for Partial Video Domain Adaptation: Method

 To further mitigate the label distribution negative transfer that leads to deteriorating class weight, not all predictions should contribute to the class weight equally.
-Existing works \cite{PATAN} weigh the predictions by measuring their certainty using information entropy or filtering out outlier classes using cluster structures in a hard way \cite{SHOT}, i.e. directly discard certain classes.
-Though effective, these methods \cite{PATAN} require installing complicated learnable modules during the temporal pooling \cite{TRN} or carefully setting hyperparameters to avoid incorrectly filtering out target classes \cite{SHOT}.
-Therefore, we first propose a light weight weighing strategy suitable for networks like MAN as follows:
+To achieve this, we propose MCAN which is equipped with a light-weight and effective calibration module to reach higher PVDA performance based on the effective design of MAN.
+Existing works \cite{PATAN} weigh the predictions by measuring their certainty with information entropy or directly discard identified outlier classes using cluster structures \cite{SHOT}.
+Though effective, their dedicated strategies may not be optimal for cases where the domain gap is large.
+Therefore, we first propose a light-weight and simple weighing strategy suitable for networks like MAN as follows:

-where $H_{ent}(p)=-\sum_kp_klog(p_k)$ measures the certainty levels, and $p$ is the probability of a sample being classified to a certain class. $\gamma'$ should be divided by its mean $\overline{\gamma'}$ to obtain $\gamma$.
+where $H_{ent}(p)=-\sum_kp_klog(p_k)$ measures the certainty levels, and $p_k$ is the probability of a sample being classified to the $k$th class. $\gamma'$ should be divided by its mean $\overline{\gamma'}$ to obtain $\gamma$.
 However, leveraging information entropy to produce weights is not problemless.
 For instance, given two classes, incorrect prediction $\hat{y_1}=[0,1]$ would produce just the same weight as a correct prediction $\hat{y_2}=[1,0]$.
-Furthermore, as noted as the beginning of this section, though correctly promoting positive transfer of relevant source data is important, entropy-based calibrating is particularly incapable of enabling such promotions.
-For example, given a class weight of three target classes $\gamma=[1.2, 0.8, 2.0]$, while the predictions for the second class can be rather uncertain, entropy-based weighing is likely to produce a worse one, e.g. $\gamma=[1.5, 0.6, 3.1]$, due to the nature of information entropy is to down-weigh uncertain predictions.
-With the goal of promoting positive transfer and negative transfer in mind and inspired by previous related works \cite{SHOT,MSTN,DIRT-T,CAT}, we propose exploiting cluster structures of video features to suppress the label distribution negative transfer.
+Furthermore, though correctly promoting positive transfer of relevant source data is important, entropy-based calibrating is particularly incapable of enabling such promotions.
+For example, given a class weight of three target classes $\gamma=[1.2, 0.8, 2.0]$, while the predictions for the second class can be rather uncertain, entropy-based weighing is likely to produce a worse one, e.g. $\gamma=[1.5, 0.6, 3.1]$, due to the nature of information-entropy-based weighing is to down-weigh uncertain predictions.
+With the goal of promoting positive transfer and negative transfer simultaneously in mind and inspired by previous works \cite{SHOT,MSTN,DIRT-T,CAT}, we propose exploiting cluster structures of video features to suppress the label distribution negative transfer.

 To exploit cluster structures, we need to identify general patterns of video feature clusters.
 We focus on $k$-means but other clustering approaches can be used.
 More precisely, the $k$-means algorithm \cite{kmeans} learns a $d{\times}k$ centroid matrix $C$ and the cluster assignments $u_i$ for each video feature ${\bf f}_i$ by solving the following problem: